Wonders of the World: Other lists of wonders of the world

 Many authors and organizations have composed lists of the wonders of the world that have been published in book or magazine form.

 Seven Wonders of the World is a 1956 film in which Lowell Thomas searches the world for natural and artificial wonders and invites the audience to try to update the ancient Wonders of the World list.

+Sometimes, either as a marketing technique or slogan, brands will adopt the title of Eighth Wonder of The World.
+This term is usually used to describe places or events or people that are purportedly equally as illusive in nature, such as André the Giant, a man known for his abnormal stature.